-Based on the output of components_seq, work out how much further variance is explained by adding further components.
+Based on the output of components\seq, work out how much further variance is explained by adding further components.

+'''

-''' components_seq_scree(comp_seq, rand_comp = NULL) components_seq_screeplot(comp_seq, rand_comp = NULL) '''
+components_seq_scree(comp_seq, rand_comp = NULL)

-rand_comp Optional.
+'''

+comp_seq A list of Components objects, as produced by components_seq. rand_comp Optional.
 A Components object with a single component.
 This should be based on a randomized version of the weitrix, for example as produced by weitrix_components(weitrix_randomize(my_weitrix), p=1).

-If rand_comp is given, some possible threshold levels for including further components are also calculated.
+If rand\comp is given, some possible threshold levels for including further components are also calculated.